eaglesky/system-design/MySystemDesignReview.md

   Architecture: https://www.mongodb.com/presentations/webinar-everything-you-need-know-about-sharding?jmp=docs&_ga=1.78388884.1635526347.1487659117

 * HBase
+  Open Source of Bigtable.
   Introduction and Data Model: http://hbase.apache.org/0.94/book/datamodel.html Data Model and Architecture:  https://www.edureka.co/blog/hbase-architecture/

 * Cassandra
+  * Developed by Facebook developers who are authors of Amazon's Dynamo.
+Inspired by the paper: http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf.
   * Data format: `<row_key, column_key, value>`.
    * row_key is the hash key and can not do range query on it.
 Like user_id.
    * column_key is sorted(either by time or name) and can do range query.
 Can be compound value like timestamp + user_id.